DSabarish/LangChain-Streamlit-App/README.md

 ---

-🚀 LangChain Streamlit App : This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
+# 🚀 LangChain Streamlit App

+🎉 **Simple and Powerful** : This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
 It's easy to set up, has a clean interface, and leverages cutting-edge AI technology.

 ---

+## 🌐 Live Demo

+Check out the live app [here](https://huggingface.co/spaces/gen24AI/LLMsIntro)! 🚀

+---

 ## 🔍 Overview

 Welcome to the **LangChain Streamlit App**!
 This web application is built with the power of **Streamlit** and **LangChain** combined with **Google Generative AI**.
 Ask any question, and get instant, AI-driven responses.
 This demo app showcases how you can seamlessly integrate AI into a user-friendly web interface.

-## 🌐 Live Demo

-Check out the live app [here](https://huggingface.co/spaces/gen24AI/LLMsIntro)! 🚀

 ---